I Inherited $50,000, and My Retirement is Fully Funded. Where's the Best Place to Store It for Maximum Growth?

 Scenario 4: I don't want to tie any money up

-If you want access to your money at all times, chances are a CD might not be the best fit for you.
-Instead, you'll want to consider a high-yield savings account.
+If you want access to your money at all times, a CD might not be the best fit.
+Instead, consider a high-yield savings account.

-A high-yield savings account differs from a CD in that it comes with a variable interest rate.
+High-yield savings accounts differ from CDs in that they come with a variable interest rate.
 It means if the Fed decides to cut rates again, it could impact how much you can earn from one.

 That said, now is an excellent time to sign up for one.
 I review rates weekly, and some accounts still have APYs far above 4%.
 Use this Bankrate tool to find the best savings account for you:

-Furthermore, it's a great way to protect your $50,000 without having fees eat into it.
+It's a great way to protect your $50,000 without having fees eat into it.
 Many of the best high-yield savings accounts come with no fees or account minimums.
-And you can always sign up for a checking account to access funds quickly with a debit card, should you go with an online bank.
+You can always sign up for a checking account to access funds quickly with a debit card, should you go with an online bank.

 Ultimately, if you plan to receive a larger sum of money and have your retirement and emergency savings fully funded, these are the best options to consider.
 An index fund has the chance of the highest return but some risk, and of the guaranteed-return options, CDs will earn you the most over time as you can lock in rates while they're still higher.

 However, it's also tempting to go with a high-yield savings account.
 While you run the risk of having rates lowered in the future, it also gives you flexibility to pivot to higher-earning investments if need be — or to spend the money when you decide to.
-This is why prioritizing your savings goals upfront can direct your path.
+Prioritizing your savings goals upfront can direct your path.

 Related Content